 means, for such time as they are in force in England and Wales, the DPA, the GDPR and all related legislation which may supplement, amend, implement or replace them and which relates to the protection of individuals’ rights in their personal data and the protection of their privacy.

 shall have the meaning of ‘data subject’ set out in the Data Protection Legislation.

 means the Data Protection Act 2018.

-means the Project Fees, Transaction Fees and any other fees which may be payable pursuant to these Terms of Service.
+means the Project Fees, Platform Fees and any other fees which may be payable pursuant to these Terms of Service, plus VAT (if applicable).

 means Regulation (EU) 2016/679 and/or such legislation as may give effect to its terms in England and Wales.

 means the occurrence of any of the following in respect of a party: